Tuwaiq-SE-Riyadh/week05-day25-Github-Lab/Readme.md

 Some Notes:
 * Steps 1 should only be done once by the project lead.
 * Steps 2-10 done by all contributors/teammates.
-* Steps 11 should only be done once by the project lead.
+* Steps 11 should only be done by the project lead.
 * Steps 12 should be done by all contributors/teammates.

 ## The leader of the group should do the following: